 And, for good measure, costumes that were duplicates of a bought garment, such as The Shining's production-made duplicates of Jack Nicholson's red jacket, or Highlander's imitation overcoats for Christopher Lambert's fight scenes, also will not be covered, due to imitating a bought garment.

-The 'costume' is wardrobe stock.
+The costume is wardrobe stock.

-You can't go around shopping for medieval, Georgian, Victorian, 1930s, etc fashion, and extras will NOT have costumes individually made custom-made for them, for the sake of budget - and the designer's sanity!
+You can't go shopping for medieval, Georgian, Victorian, 1930s, etc fashion, and extras will NOT have costumes individually made custom-made for them, for the sake of budget - and the designer's sanity!

-Thus, all costume houses have racks of garments, sometimes dating back decades if its a prestigious costume house such as Western Costume Company, Angels Costumes or Costumi D'Arte, and will have them used for extras and minor roles.
-The blog Recycled Movie Costumes is a wonderful resource in that regard.Some of these stock costumes are reuses from older production, some are pre-made stock garments made by the costume house.
+This is why all costume houses such as Western Costume Company, Angels Costumes or Costumi D'Arte, have racks of garments, some dating back decades that will have them used for extras and minor roles.Some of these stock costumes are reuses from older production, some are pre-made stock garments made by the costume house.
 The bulk of 20th century clothing in costume houses will be vintage items.

-This means that extras and bit-part roles in most film/TV historical productions are not covered, as they are almost always wearing wardrobe stock, and did not have their costumes made to order by the designer.
+This means that extras and bit-part roles in most film/TV historical productions are not covered, as they are always just wearing wardrobe stock, and did not have their costumes made to order by the designer.

-In contemporary productions, almost always, uniforms of any sort - military, police, medical, food service, etc - are bought clothes, kept in stock by a costume house.However, for historical war films such as Charge of the Light Brigade, Zulu, or Saving Private Ryan, the historical uniforms will have to be made in bulk at a costume house.
+In contemporary productions, almost always, uniforms of any sort - military, police, medical, food service, etc - are bought clothes, kept in stock by the costume house that purchased them.However, for historical war films such as Charge of the Light Brigade, Zulu, or Saving Private Ryan, the historical uniforms will have to be made in bulk at a costume house.

 Other historical productions, such as The Mission, The Last Emperor or Raiders of the Lost Ark, while not strictly war films, still required historical military uniforms to be made alongside the other cast members' costumes, often at the very same costume house.Certain contemporary productions, like Firefox, Red Dawn, or The Hunt for Red October, required cast members to wear Soviet uniforms, which were impossible to procure during the Cold War.
 Ergo, costume houses made the communist uniforms for these productions.

 Historical uniform costumes are almost always never covered as they are based on historical references and ergo not an example of designing.
-The bulk of period productions will have uniformed characters in costumes that were rented from wardrobe stock too.The costume is from a 2000s/2010s production.
+The bulk of period productions will just have their uniformed roles in costumes rented from wardrobe stock, not custom-made for the production.The costume is not really the costume department's work.

 A matter of taste but by and large I am not fond of the costumes of most 2000s, 2010s, 2020s etc productions, especially those in futuristic or fantastical settings.While some period productions of the 2000s and 2010s have had very impressive costume design, they are already well-known and I would prefer to focus on older and overlooked productions.